syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 If you want to select the date from drop down calendar only by clicking the `Ok` button, use the [ShowSubmitButtons](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_ShowSubmitButtons) property value as `true`.
 The default value of `ShowSubmitButtons` property is `false`.

+N> When the submit buttons are hidden, you can change the `SelectedDate` property value by simply selecting the date.

 {% tabs %}
 {% highlight XAML %}